remoteit/docs/mass-production/bulk-registration/customize-your-devices-os-image.md

 1. By default, this is the MAC address of the wlan0 network interface.
 2. The Hardware ID can be easily changed to a different value \(for example a serial number, IMEI, or MSN\) by writing the desired value to the file /etc/connectd/hardware\_id.txt.
-3. By default, this is the MAC address of the wlan0 network interface.
-4. The Hardware ID can be easily changed to a different value \(for example a serial number, IMEI, or MSN\) by writing the desired value to the file /etc/connectd/hardware\_id.txt.

 **Registration Key**: a not necessarily unique identifier known in advance by the OEM.

 1. It can be the same as the Hardware ID, a different unique value, or even a constant.
 2. By default, the registration key is the MAC address of the eth0 network interface.
 3. The registration key can be easily changed to a different value \(for example a constant, ****serial number, IMEI, or MSN\) by writing the desired value to the file /etc/connectd/registration\_key.txt.
-4. It can be the same as the Hardware ID, a different unique value, or even a constant.
-5. By default, the registration key is the MAC address of the eth0 network interface.
-6. The registration key can be easily changed to a different value \(for example a constant, _\*\*_serial number, IMEI, or MSN\) by writing the desired value to the file /etc/connectd/registration\_key.txt.

 ## Using network interfaces other than wlan0 or eth0 to supply the MAC address